Mars Needs Women: Legacy

 One of the film's more notable fans was Frank Zappa, who referenced the film in the title of an instrumental composition, "Manx Needs Women" (a pun on the inhabitants of the Isle of Man), which was regularly performed by Zappa in concert in 1976; recordings of the song's performances appear on Zappa's albums Zappa In New York and Philly '76.

 Musician Peter Wolf released a song of the same name on his 1984 album, Lights Out.

 Samples from the film appear in the track "Mars Needs Women" by Meat Beat Manifesto, the B-side of the God O.D. single in 1988.
 The track itself was resampled on track 4 of the Chemical Brothers remix album Brothers Gonna Work It Out.

 The introduction to the 1988 hit record "Pump Up the Volume" by the group MARRS ("Mars ... needs ... women ...!") is taken from the film's original preview trailer.

+On Béla Fleck and the Flecktones' eponymous 1990 debut album there is a two-song song cycle "Mars Needs Women: Space is a Lonely Place" and "Mars Needs Women: They're Here."

 The demo release of the 1994 game Marathon contained a level named after the film.
 It was included as a network-only level in the final release, and again in the sequel Marathon Infinity.

 Heavy metal musician Rob Zombie released a song of the same name on his 2010 album, Hellbilly Deluxe 2.

 Tonio K. wrote and recorded a song of the same name, with sarcastic lyrics detailing the end of a tempestuous love affair.
 The song appears on his 1998 album Rodent Weekend '76-'96 (Approximately).